danylott/books-ecommerce/README.md

 For backend, we are using Django, DRF (see detailed in `requirements.txt`).

 Also, I am using `black` python code formatter: https://github.com/psf/black.

+## Git

+I propose using different branches for each feature/bug/fix using checkout from develop branch.
+Also, I propose using next naming for branches:
+- `feat/task-description` for new features
+- `bug/task-description` for bug fixes.